 - A filter to make it easy to form correct plurals.

-You can also see my archived projects on GitHub.
+Some of my other old projects are archived on GitHub.
 These are things I no longer maintain or support, but which I’ve left published for historical interest.